chainyo/ChainYo/README.md

 ### 🏆 Greatest Achievements

+- Joined the 🤗 Hugging Face Fellowship program to pursue my open-source journey sponsored by the bests.
 - Created a working group [`ONNXConfig for all`](https://huggingface.co/OWG) to implement ONNX configuration for [all available models]((https://github.com/huggingface/transformers/issues/16308)) of the Hugging Face's hub.
 - Deployed the first Computer Vision model in production by training a model from scratch, building an API and deploying it on the company private servers.
 - Collaborated on the training of one [instance segmentation model](https://youtu.be/HnbFB3h_AAg) to detect fish for an open source project during [Ocean Hackathon Brest](https://www.campusmer.fr/Home-4185-0-0-0.html), Oct.
 2021.